 What is Venus and where can it be found in the sky?

-Venus is the second brightest object in our night sky, the first being the Moon.
+Venus is the second brightest object in our night sky, the first being the Moon (I list apparent brightness of sky objects under magnitudes).
 It’s next planetary rival in brightness is Jupiter, which is only half as radiant, and Sirius, the brightest star in the night sky, is 8% of Venus’ luminosity.

 The planet is named after the Roman goddess of love and beauty.
 It’s also known as the “morning star” or “evening star.”